Roxbury, Boston: Urban policy

+Southwest Corridor

 The Boston Transportation Planning Review stimulated relocation of the Orange Line, and development of the Southwest Corridor Park spurred major investment, including Roxbury Community College at Roxbury Crossing and Ruggles Center at Columbus Avenue and Ruggles Street.
 Commercial development now promises reinvestment in the form of shopping and related consumer services.
 The Fort Hill section experienced significant gentrification when college students (many from Northeastern University and Wentworth Institute of Technology), artists, and young professionals moved into the area in the late 1990s and early 2000s.
 In the present day, there is much commercial and residential redevelopment.
 In 2014, a new tech-incubator called Smarter in the City launched its initiative to encourage growth in Roxbury by cultivating startups in then-Dudley Square.

 The building where the Dudley Street Neighborhood Initiative organization is located.